FunkyMuse/Blog/_posts/2021-07-06-arch_components_donts.md

 ```

-🚫 Don't expose `Mutable` data holder to the `Fragment`, if you're using two-way binding with data-binding, then stop using data-binding and use view-binding, this is a harsh and direct statement but just don't use `data-binding`, if `data-binding` was a great solution there wouldn't be a code pollution and `view-binding` as a replacement, `data-binding` also breaks `SOLID` too.
+🚫 Don't expose `Mutable` data holder to the `Fragment`, if you're using two-way binding with `data-binding`, then stop using `data-binding` and use `view-binding`, this is a harsh and direct statement but just don't use `data-binding`, if `data-binding` was a great solution there wouldn't be a code pollution and `view-binding` wouldn't have appeared as a replacement, `data-binding` also breaks `SOLID`.

 ✅ Expose an immutable data holder.